 I was looking forward to this part of the trip!
 Salento is known for the Wax Palms in Valle de Cocora and I love palm trees in general.
-See below the inspirations for you; why you definitely should not skip Salento in your route through Colombia.
+In this travel blog inspirations, tips and informations on Salento, Colombia South America.
+And why you definitely should not skip Salento in your route through Colombia!

 The bus ride with Transportes Armenia from Cali to Armenia last about 3 hours and costs around 23,800 COP.
 The journey was beautiful, in Armenia you have to take the local bus to Salento for another small hour for 4,200 COP.
 The public transport is in general well organized in Colombia, not too much hassle and both the temperature and seats in the busses are comfortable.
 I find the Colombian people are very helpful, despite my simple Spanish; they are really interest in why you visit their Colombia.
 After a long day of traveling, everybody in the bus helped me to get out of the bus right in front of my hostel.